 Small business owners must create an email that speaks to their target audience.
 And in the world of AI and virtual reality text alone just don’t cut it.

 Most subscribers skim through your content.
 Use graphics and images to highlight the key parts of your email and make your message stand out.
+You can even include a process flow diagram to visually illustrate the steps involved in a certain complex operation/workflow and enable email recipients to grasp the sequence of actions or stages more easily, enhancing their understanding and engagement.
 Composing an email is an art form, so devote some time to creating the perfect template with the right layout, images, and content.

 This Tory Burch email gives new meaning to what it feels like to open an email.
 The animation is subtle.
 It’s not pulsing and flashing.
 It just sets the tone for the reader and makes the offer feel even more exclusive.
 They double down on exclusivity by using “private” in the copy.